thecasualdev17/dictionary-parser/README.md

 - ✅ Output to one file or split by starting letter
 - ✅ Works with local files or download from a URL
 - ✅ Fast and clean CLI powered by [Typer](https://typer.tiangolo.com)
+- ✅ Metadata support: `local_index`, `length`
+- ✅ Sort words in the output files
+- ✅ Use local index per letter instead of global index

 ---